 - DASD: 42 3390-3s or 14 3390-9s or comparable assortment - Open Systems Adapter (OSA) network cards: One card minimum with 8 device numbers (technically 6, but OSA "triplets" usually start on an even address).
-Two OSA Express cards with eight device numbers on one and four on the other is recommended for high availability. - A network-attached computer that will act as an NFS server and possibly an FTP server with at least 6 GB of disk space.
+Two OSA Express cards with eight device numbers on one and four on the other is recommended for high availability. - A network-attached computer that will act as an NFS server and possibly an FTP server with at least 6 GB of disk space - ► A workstation or desktop that has network access to the mainframe